violetraptor/Pygame-MIDI/README.md

 2025-11-23

 pymidi.py
 -> Exploring the opportunities of the Pygame MIDI module.
 This is an exercise for myself.
 I invite you to learn with me.
+First step.

+pymidi_stepUp.py
+-> Second Step: Steps up the musical scale.

 Steps